 The suffering of the imams undoubtedly evokes a mood of sorrow throughout the biographies.
 That suffering is not only their betrayals endured, denial of rights, and martyrdoms, but also the sorrow that they feel themselves on each other's behalf.
 In this way, their tears become truly exemplary in that they project the appropriate emotional response to the stories.
 The imams model how these stories ought to be received.
-In another lecture by al-Mufīd, he recited an elegy attributed to Fāṭima al-Zahrā'.
-The final portion of it reads,
+In another lecture by al-Mufīd, he recited an elegy attributed to Fāțima al-Zahrā2.
+The final portion of it reads, on the day of judgment, where he will finally land.
+We have come across things which no one before us, neither from Arabs nor from the Ajam have suffered; So, we shall continue weeping over you as long as we live, and as long as we have eyes which well up with flowing tears.98

-Men have attacked us and humiliated us, after the Prophet, and all wealth has been usurped; The perpetrator of injustices to us will know his fate on the day of judgment, where he will finally land.
+Men have attacked us and humiliated us, after the Prophet, and all wealth has been usurped; The perpetrator of injustices to us will know his fate